TITLE 68: PROFESSIONS AND OCCUPATIONS

 B) The surveyor may apply procedures that most efficiently meet the requirements of the client without sacrificing the accuracy of the acquired information.

-C) All field data, including electronic field notes, shall be retained in a legible and orderly fashion that will be understandable to other surveyors.
+C) All field data, including electronic field notes, shall be retained by the professional land surveyor in a legible and orderly fashion that will be understandable to other surveyors.

-4) Plats.
-On all topographic surveys, the completed plat shall be drawn on a stable and durable medium with a minimum size of 8½" by 11" and shall contain the following:
+5) Plats.
+On all topographic surveys and topographic maps, the completed plat shall be drawn on a stable and durable medium with a minimum size of 8½" by 11" and shall contain the following: